jhauberg/comply/README.md

 **Disclaimer**

-I created this project for my own sake, and the proposed guidelines are fully based on my personal convictions of what is "the correct style"; they have not been battle-tested on production quality codebases.
+I created this project for my own sake, and the proposed guidelines are fully based on my personal convictions of what is "the correct style".

 Additionally, this is a **work in progress**; as such, it is under constant development and breaking changes may happen frequently.